Skip to Content

 A diverse range of job options are available to you, and former students have secured employment in supporting service users in mental health, addictions, homelessness, social prescribing, children's services, learning disability, crisis services, police, family and education settings.

-The BA programme is an Honours level course, and you will have a recognised academic degree at SCQF Level 10.
+The BA (Hons) programme is a four-year course, and on completion, you will have a recognised academic degree at SCQF Level 10.

 Making an application